 Port Credit itself is a busy place with multiple events scheduled throughout the year.
 The park plays host to the annual Busker Festival, the Southside Shuffle Blues and Jazz Festival, regular scheduled farmers’ markets, rowing regattas and concerts.
 There is always something happening at Port Credit Memorial Park.

-The Rattray Marsh is an unspoiled wetlands area that is renowned for its wildlife and birdwatching.
+The Rattray Marsh Conservation Area is an unspoiled wetlands area that is renowned for its wildlife and birdwatching.
 It is located in the Clarkson area of Mississauga, on the north shore of Lake Ontario.

 The marsh is a fairly large area of protected marshland, where you will find all kinds of birds, plants, and aquatic life.